Back to all blogs

 |

-5 min to read
+12 min read

-Due to their exceptional generation capabilities, large language models have experienced a substantial increase in their use as chatbots, LLM Agents, and several other applications.
+Due to their exceptional generation capabilities, large language models have experienced a substantial increase in their use as chatbots, LLM agents, and several other applications.
 It is therefore crucial to research the security and safety-related facets of LLMs and their applications in light of this abrupt rise.
 Retrieval Augmented Generation (RAG) is a commonly used approach that enhances the generation capabilities of LLMs.
 One important but understudied area is the safety/security implications of RAG.

-In this blog, we reveal how a few simple triggers can lead to the full exploitation of RAG Applications.
+In this blog, we reveal how a few simple triggers can lead to the full exploitation of RAG applications.
 We discovered a method to poison RAG pipelines, making the entire RAG app useless with proprietary poisoning payloads.
 We demonstrate a successful poisoning attack on RAG with a high Attack Success Rate (ASR) through small triggers inserted into the knowledge base documents.
 Stay tuned as we unveil this critical vulnerability and showcase how even minor manipulations can have drastic consequences.

 Retrieval Augmented Generation